Tunde-cs/security-practice-guide/Security Practice Guide.md

 By following these guidelines, you can create a comprehensive and informative incident handler's journal that serves as a valuable resource for future incident response efforts.

-## **Importing and Parsing a Text File in a Security-Related Scenario: A Guide for Cybersecurity Portfolio Projects**
+## **Importing and Parsing a Text File in a Security-Related Scenario: A Guide for Cybersecurity Practices**

 **Introduction**